-What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?
+- What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product? - Obtaining an average ESG rating for the Fund that is better than the average ESG rating of the filtered initial investment universe\ - Keeping the carbon intensity of the Fund below the carbon intensity of the initial investment universe - Keeping an indicator of expenditure on health and education for the Fund that is better than the indicator of expenditure on health and education for the initial investment universe\ - Holding at least 40% in sustainable investments.

-WF_29 Narrative Obtaining an average ESG rating for the Fund that is better than the average ESG rating of the filtered initial investment universe Keeping the carbon intensity of the Fund below the carbon intensity of the initial investment universe Maintaining a better health and education expenditure indicator than the initial investment universe Holding at least 5% sustainable investments (These calculations are performed for the SRI-eligible portion (sovereign and quasi-sovereign green bonds issued by governments, guarantee agencies, supranational agencies, local authorities and national governments))
+\(These calculations are performed for the SRI-eligible portion (sovereign and quasisovereign green bonds issued by governments, guarantee agencies, supranational agencies and local authorities))